 Landscapes of the Canadian Maritimes

-All prices are per person, based on two people sharing a twin room, and include meals where shown.
+All prices are per person, based on two people sharing a double or twin room, and include meals where shown.
 Please call Freedom Destinations to confirm departure dates and availability.
 Seasonal variations may apply.

 Map